ExpediaGroup/styx/docs/developer-guide/plugins.md

 * perform an action response object  - `loadtest.plugins.AsyncResponseContentDecoderPluginFactory`

 ### Plugin class
-A Styx plugin must implement a `Plugin` interface, which extends from `HttpInterceptor`.
+A Styx plugin must implement the `Plugin` interface, which extends from `HttpInterceptor`.
-As name suggests, an HttpInterceptor intercepts, transforms, or performs other actions, as HTTP traffic is being proxied through.
+As the name suggests, an HttpInterceptor intercepts, transforms, or performs other actions as HTTP traffic is being proxied through.
 The interceptors are organised linearly in a specific order to form a  pipeline.
 Styx injects the HTTP request to the head of the pipeline.
 Each interceptor then processes the request in turn until the request